Margaret Schindel is a jewelry artist and internationally known expert on metal clay techniques. PMC certified in 2006 by Celie Fago.

 Many artists use investment ring sizing pellets (HattieS Patties is the best known brand) to prevent rings from shrinking smaller than the desired size during kiln firing.
 These may be used with fine silver clay or an enriched sterling silver formula that can be fired on an open kiln shelf without activated carbon.
 Just be aware that restricting the shrinkage of the ring band can prevent maximum sintering, in which case the band won't be as strong as if the shrinkage had been unconstrained.

-A stepped, stainless steel mandrel and/or a MultiMandrel is best if you can afford it.
-If your mandrel is made from aluminum (other than anodized aluminum, which will not react adversely with silver metal clay), be sure to cover it with a layer of freezer wrap or a HattieS Ring Forming Strip before using it to form a silver metal clay ring band.
+A stepped, stainless steel mandrel or a MultiMandrel or set of silicone ring mandrels (both from Cool Tools) is best, if you can afford it.
+If your mandrel is made from wood or aluminum (other than anodized aluminum, which will not react adversely with silver metal clay), be sure to cover it snugly with a strip of freezer wrap (coated side facing out) or nonstick sheet, or a HattieS Ring Forming Strip, before using it to form a metal clay ring band.

 Metal Hammers and Rawhide Mallet